Also known as: forearm hold, elbow hold, front hold, core hold, isometric core hold

 What are the benefits of the plank?

-How do I progress or modify the plank?
+How can I progress or modify the plank?